SouthGreenPlatform/trainings/_pages/ouaga-NGS/RNASeqPractice.md

 * Transfert references of transcriptome (cDNA) to be used as reference and index it, prepare a samples file and run kallisto for each sample

 {% highlight python %}
-# go to REF repertoty
-cd /tmp/formationX/REF

 # declare bash variables
 path_to_trinity=/usr/local/trinityrnaseq-Trinity-v2.8.5/
-fasta=/tmp/formationX/REF/GCF_000146045.2_R64_genes.fasta
-samplesfile=/tmp/formationX/TRIMMOMATIC/samples.txt
+fasta=/scratch/formationX/REF/GCF_000146045.2_R64_genes.fasta
+samplesfile=/scratch/SRA_SRS307298/KALLISTO/samples.txt

 # make a KALLISTO repertory and go on
-cd /tmp/formationX
+cd /scratch/formationX
 mkdir KALLISTO
 cd KALLISTO

 # symbolic link to trimmed fastq
-ln -s /tmp/formationX/TRIMMOMATIC/*.P.fastq.gz .
+ln -s /scratch/SRA_SRS307298/TRIMMOMATIC/*.P.fastq.gz .

 # Run the kallisto quant program by providing `GCF_000146045.2_R64_genes.fasta` as transcriptome reference and specifying correctly pairs of input fastq- `kallisto quant`
 {% endhighlight %}